ambianic/erc20-amby/README.md

 Ethereum ERC20 compliant smart contract for the AMBY Community Token.

-In its initial version AMBY is a token of appreciation meant to recognize contributions to the Ambianic project in a public, permanent, measurable and non-repudiable way.
+In its initial version AMBY is nothing more than a token of appreciation meant to recognize contributions to the Ambianic project in a public, permanent, measurable and non-repudiable way.
+It has no other initial intrinsic or intended value.

 There is an active community discussion how to utilize AMBY tokens in the future within the community network.
 We would like to create a Web 3 decentralized incentive system for all participants: maintainers, contributors, and end users.
 We would ideally find a way to construct a long lasting DAO that incentivizes fairly contributors of all kinds: coders, testers, marketers, podcasters, bloggers, voters, governers and other yet to be discovered roles adding true value to the ecosystem.